yankeyhotel/jquery.liveaddress/README.md

 License (GPLv3)
 -----------------------

-All source code, resources, and other contents herein are copyright (c) 2012-2013 SmartyStreets and are distributed under [Version 3 of the GNU General Public License](http://opensource.org/licenses/GPL-3.0).
+All source code, resources, and other contents herein are copyright (c) 2012-2016 SmartyStreets and are distributed under [Version 3 of the GNU General Public License](http://opensource.org/licenses/GPL-3.0).

+If you require alternative licensing to embed this code into your product, please contact us to discuss your requirements.

 Disclaimer
 -----------------------